lundstroem/snibbetracker/res/readme.txt

-amp - master amplitude, used both for previewing and exporting. rows - number of active rows in patterns. arp - general arpeggio speed. preview - if notes are audiable when editing. tempo - open tempo editor. visual - visualiser. credits - show credits.
+amp - master amplitude, used both for previewing and exporting. rows - number of active rows in patterns. arp - general arpeggio speed. preview - if notes are audible when editing. tempo - open tempo editor. visual - visualiser. credits - show credits.